alexander16108/capstone-project/README.md

 $ cd

-$ git clone git@github.com:PolinaStamenova/Capstone-Latin-dance-page.git
+$ git clone git@github.com/alexander16108/capstone-project.git

 ## Install
 - Set up liveserver as an extension in your VS Code.

 - If you dont have the live server extension, or are using another software just view directly in your browser.

 ## Usage
 - Right click and open the index.html in your browser to view.

 ### Authors
-👤 Polina Stamenova
+👤 Alexander Odufuye

 GitHub: @alexander16108
 LinkedIn: LinkedIn